gameman15/Register/README.md

 Version 1.5:
-	-(!)After scanning a barcode the program fails to continue (fixed 1.5r1) -(!)Cash/Credit buttons on new layout do not work (fixed 1.5r2)
+	-(!)After scanning a barcode the program fails to continue (fixed 1.5r1) -(!)Cash/Credit buttons on new layout do not work (fixed 1.5r2) -Description for generic items is barcode

 Version 1.5r1:
-	-(!)Cash/Credit buttons on new layout do not work (fixed 1.5r2)
+	-(!)Cash/Credit buttons on new layout do not work (fixed 1.5r2) -Description for generic items is barcode

+Version 1.5r2:
+	-Description for generic items is barcode

 ========
 CHANGE LOG